Notice to Our Patients Regarding a Stolen Briefcase. Learn More

 Clinical Trials Search

-A Pilot Study Of Intermittent Androgen Deprivation Therapy Adapted To Serum Testosterone And PSA Levels For Stage IV Castration Sensitive Prostate Cancer
+A Phase 1b Study of Adaptive Androgen Deprivation Therapy for Stage IV Castration Sensitive Prostate Cancer

 The purpose of this study is to develop adaptive therapy for high risk metastatic castration sensitive prostate cancer (mCSPC).

 Exploratory objectives/correlative studies: Detect the intra-tumor heterogeneity of AR and Cyp17 IHC stains on FFPE blocks of primary prostate cancer and or metastatic lesions.
 Refine the mathematical model for adaptive ADT.
 To develop imaging habitat biomarkers to track diseases progression using the patients scans and compare with conventional progression variables (like PSA).
 Compare the AR, Cyp17 IHC stains as well as imaging biomarkers with a retrospective cohort of mCSPC patients who underwent continuous ADT as standard of care.

 ADT (); Abiraterone acetate (); Apalutamide (); Bicalutamide (); Casodex (Bicalutamide); Enzalutamide (Xtandi); Zytiga (Abiraterone acetate); prednisone ()